chevah/geck/docs/office/onboarding.rst

 - Any issues or comments can be mentioned in the Milestone tickets.

-**Review and provide feedback for the SFTPPlus.com website.**
+**Review and provide feedback for the website.**

-- Review the SFTPPlus.com website excluding the documentation.
+- Review the website excluding the documentation.

 - Comment in the Milestone your feedback.

 When submitting repo changes based on your feedback:

-- Clone the repository chevah/sftpplus.com and create PRs to the chevah/sftpplus.com repo.
+- Clone the repository and create PRs to the right repo.

 - Follow the README requirements and development to run the site locally.